 ORION has working relationships with several organizations, including museums and amateur astronomy groups.
 Membership is open to individuals who will actively contribute their time and ideas.
 Our annual membership dues are $20.00 and student discounts are available.

-At our monthly meetings (usually the first Wednesday of the month), we sponsor lectures on interesting topics covering a wide range of technical and scientific areas.
+At our monthly meetings (usually the third Wednesday of the month), we sponsor lectures on interesting topics covering a wide range of technical and scientific areas.
 We also have news/discussion group open to the public where our members try to inform, while maintaining a friendly, cooperative spirit.
 Click here to register and join the free ORIONastronomy news group.

 Checkout our meetings (you are invited!!!) and how to find us.

 You can receive our email ORIONastronomy News Feed and receive our newsletter, The Trapezium: